LazerLambda/Promptzl/docs/source/tutorial_masked_lms.rst

 Tutorial: Masked-Language-Model-Based Classifiers
 =================================================

-While causal language models predict the next token in an autoregressive manner from left-to-right, masked language models (MLMs) can predict a token based on the surrounding context.
-A word in the sequence is masked and the model is trained to predict this masked token based on the left and the right context.
-This technique can be leveraged to turn pre-trained MLMs into zero-shot classifiers.
+While causal language models predict the next token in an autoregressive manner from left to right, masked language models (MLMs) can predict a token based on the surrounding context.
+A word in the sequence is masked, and the model is trained to predict this masked token based on the context to the left and right.
+This technique can be leveraged to turn pre-trained MLMs into zero-shot classifiers by turning the data into cloze-question tasks.

 Example Dataset
 ---------------

-As promtzl is intended to be used along the huggingface transformers and dataset libraries, we first have to initilaize an example dataset.
+As promtzl is intended to be used along the 🤗-transformers and -dataset libraries, we first have to initialize an example dataset.
 For this tutorial, we will use the AGNews dataset.
 In this task, the model must label news into broader categories:

 .. code-block:: python